 The reporting currency of the Company is the U.S. dollar.
 The functional currency of the parent company, AHS, Avalon RT 9, Genexosome, Avactis, and Exosome, is the U.S. dollar and the functional currency of Avalon Shanghai and Beijing Genexosome, is the Chinese Renminbi ("RMB").
 For the subsidiaries whose functional currency is the RMB, result of operations and cash flows are translated at average exchange rates during the period, assets and liabilities are translated at the unified exchange rate at the end of the period, and equity is translated at historical exchange rates.
 As a result, amounts relating to assets and liabilities reported on the statements of cash flows may not necessarily agree with the changes in the corresponding balances on the balance sheets.
-Translation adjustments resulting from the process of translated into the functional currency at the exchange rates prevailing on the transaction dates.
-Assets and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rates prevailing at the balance sheet date with any transaction gains and losses that arise from exchange rate fluctuations on transactions denominated in a currency other than the functional currency are included in the results of operations as incurred.
+Translation adjustments resulting from the process of translating the local currency financial statements into U.S. dollars are included in determining comprehensive income/loss.
+Transactions denominated in foreign currencies are translated into the functional currency at the exchange rates and liabilities denominated in foreign currencies are translated into the functional currency at the exchange rates prevailing at the balance sheet date with any transaction gains and losses that arise from exchange rate fluctuations on transactions denominated in a currency of the operating subsidiaries.

-All of the Company's revenue transactions are transacted in the functional currency of the operating subsidiaries.
 The Company does not enter into any material transaction in foreign currencies.
 Transaction gains or losses have not had, and are not expected to have, a material effect on the results of operations of the Company.

-Asset and liability accounts at December 31, 2020 and 2019 were translated at 6.5306 RMB and 6.9632 RMB to \$1.00, respectively, which were the exchange rates on the balance sheet dates.
+Asset and liability accounts at December 31, 2021 and 2020 were translated at 6.3559 RMB and 6.5306 RMB to \$1.00, respectively, which were the exchange rates on the balance sheet dates.
 Equity accounts were stated at their historical rates.
-The average translation rates applied to the statements of operations for the years ended December 31, 2020 and 2019 were 6.8999 RMB and 6.9099 RMB to \$1.00, respectively.
+The average translation rates applied to the statements of operations for the years ended December 31, 2021 and 2020 were 6.4515 RMB and 6.8999 RMB to \$1.00, respectively.
 Cash flows from the Company's operations are calculated based upon the local currencies using the average translation rate.